Robert is a life-long dog-lover and the co-creator of Telemark's Guide to Dogs, an interactive CD-ROM filled with dog information & photos.

 However, dogs are quite nearsighted by human standards.
 Most dogs have the equivalent of about 20/75 vision.
 A dog could only read the first three lines of an optometrist’s eye chart (although reading an eye chart at all would be quite a feat for a dog!)
 Dogs see close-up objects much as humans do, but distant objects are very blurry.

 What This Means for You and Your Dog

 Bright red dog toys look great to humans but are pretty dull for your dog.
 Who wants to play with a gray toy?
 If you toss a red ball in a field of grass, it’s very hard for your dog to see.
 (Unless it’s still rolling . . . remember, your dog is great at seeing motion.)
 Look for blue and yellow toys, which look bright and exciting to dogs, and are easy for them to see.

 The world of dog agility is also starting to recognize dogs' visual limitations.
-Increasingly, dog agility equipment uses blue and yellow as the main colors.
+Dog agility equipment are now using blue and yellow as the main colors more frequently.
 Many dog agility organizations have now established rules that landing surfaces and contact zones should be painted yellow, with contrasting areas in blue.
 Another alternative is to stick with black and white, using white for contact surfaces, and black for contrast.

 Do All Dogs See Alike?

 Surprisingly, there is almost no data to answer this question.
 Scientists have not studied the differences in vision among different dog breeds.